-Unlike submodularity, quasi-submodularity is not well-known.
+Unlike submodularity, quasi-submodularity is not wellknown.
 Nonetheless, there are several applications related to quasi-submodularity scattered in different fields.

 In rent seeking game, every contestant tends to maximize his probability of winning for a rent by adjusting his bidding.
-The payoff function of each contestant is quasi-submodular on his bidding and the total bidding of all the contestants (also called "aggregator").
-Rent seeking game is a kind of aggregative quasi-submodular game, where each player's payoff function is quasi-submodular.
-We refer readers to [26] for more details and examples of aggregative quasi-submodular games.
+The payoff function of each contestant is quasi-submodular on his bidding and the total bidding of all the contestants.
+Rent seeking game is aggregative quasi-submodular game, where each player's payoff function is quasi-submodular.
+We refer readers to (Schipper 2004) for more details and examples of aggregative quasi-submodular games.

-In minimum cut problems with parametric arc capacities, submodularity implies nested structural properties [14].
+In minimum cut problems with parametric arc capacities, submodularity implies nested structural properties (Granot et al. 2012).
 While quasi-submodularity also leads to the same properties.
-But how to employ the properties to find an efficient max flow update algorithm for quasi-submodular functions is open at present [14].
+But how to employ the properties to find an efficient max flow update algorithm for quasi-submodular functions is open at present (Granot et al. 2012).

-8 Conclusions
+Conclusions

-In this paper, we go beyond submodularity, and focus on a universal generalization of submodularity called quasi-submodularity.
+In this paper, we go beyond submodularity, and focus on a universal generalization of submodularity called quasisubmodularity.
 We propose two effective and efficient algorithms for unconstrained quasi-submodular function optimization.
 The theoretical analyses and experimental results demonstrate that although quasi-submodularity is a weaker property than submodularity, it has some good properties in optimization, which lead to lattice reduction while enable us to keep local and global optima in reduced lattices.